 And besides traditional mushrooms that I’ve always loved, onions make for great toppings on traditional fall pizzas.

-In the spirit of veggie fall pizzas, you can have fun with your rings.
+In the spirit of veggie fall pizza, you can have fun with your rings.

-For more savory and simple delicious ideas, you could add za’atar spices to your fall pizzas… or use za’atar crackers.
+For more savory and simple delicious ideas, you could add za’atar spices to your fall pizza… or even pair with crunchy za’atar crackers.
+Crumble on top for some extra crunch.
+Why not?

 Ingredients